 As one moves up from the plains and foothills to the central highlands, the landscape and vegetation changes noticeably.
 Heat is rapidly lost after sunset at high altitudes so that in the mountains, temperature ranges between daytime and night—time may differ by as much as 20 degrees centigrade.
-At the same time, the relative humidity of the air increases as the temperature falls, and at a certain point, condensation will occur causing drops of dew, and even clouds, to form.
+At the same time, the relative humidity of the air increases as the temperature essay writer pay someone to write my essay falls, and at a certain point, condensation will occur causing drops of dew, and even clouds, to form.
 Much more rain is also likely to fall on the windward slopes of mountains, particularly if the prevailing air currents have passed over seas as is the case for Bali.

 Montane Forest Morpology